 Students applying from China will be considered for additional interviews only after submission of both the written application and a Vericant interview.
 After completed applications are considered, invitations may be extended for strong applicants to interview on campus or via Skype.

-International students must also submit their results from either the SSAT, SAT or PSAT tests.
-There is no minimum score requirement for these tests.
+International students must also submit their results from either the SSAT.
+See the step-by-step admission process for more information.

 Over the past four years, Asheville School students have come from Australia, the Bahamas, Bermuda, Brazil, Canada, Cayman Islands, China, Croatia, France, Germany, Hong Kong, India, Indonesia, Kazakhstan, Mexico, Nigeria, Norway, Saudi Arabia, South Korea, Sweden, Switzerland, Thailand, Turkey, United Arab Emirates, United Kingdom, Venezuela, and Vietnam.